taylorstitch/workshop-docs/readme.md

 {% section 'tsio-workshop-product' %}
 ```

-The purpose of this snippet is to display goal progress, a remaining time countdown [and estimated ship dates tbc].
+The purpose of this snippet is to display goal progress, a remaining time countdown and estimated ship dates tbc.

 ##### Product Section Styling